 National Rare Diseases Office - e-Learning Modules

 Welcome to the National Rare Diseases Office (NRDO) and the National Clinical Programme for Rare Diseases mini-module on Rare diseases.
-This module will address an approach to the recognition and management of rare diseases.
+These modules will address an approach to the recognition and management of rare diseases.
 The aim of this series is to give an overview of the current Irish and European Rare Diseases policy and on how to access the appropriate information for patients and families affected with rare Diseases.
-The series is divided into 5 videos – Rare Disease Basics, Rare Disease Policy, Inheritance Patterns, European reference networks, and finally Orphanet.
-The educational series is being finalised will be available in early March 2017.
+The series is divided into 6 sessions – Rare Disease Basics, Rare Disease Policy, Inheritance Patterns, Congenital Anomalies, European reference networks, and finally Orphanet.

 Rare Diseases - Recognition and Management

 Rare Diseases - EU and Irish Policy

 Rare Diseases - Inheritance Patterns